chuwy/vim-precocious/README.rst

 ##############

 Vim-precocious allows you to autocommit files when saving file on predefined circumstances (path of full filename, to be exactly).
+If you don't want to commit, just leave prompt empty.

 Requirements
 ============